WE WIN THE TOUGH ONES

 The Washington Post called Lapp, “one of the principal architects of the Democrats’ takeover of the House.”
-Lapp served as Executive Director of the Democratic Congressional Campaign Committee under former Congressman Rahm Emanuel, and later, Independent Expenditure Director for the Committee.
+Lapp served as Executive Director of the Democratic Congressional Campaign Committee under former Congressman and Chicago Mayor Rahm Emanuel, and later, Independent Expenditure Director for the Committee.
 For the first time since 1994, Lapp helped deliver a Democratic majority to Congress without sacrificing a single Democratic incumbent -- something not achieved since 1922.

 Lapp oversaw the re-election of Iowa Governor Tom Vilsack and headed the Iowa presidential campaign of Democratic Leader Dick Gephardt.
 Lapp pulled off against-all-odds victories in the open seat races of Ken Lucas in rural Kentucky and Steve Israel in suburban New York.
 Lapp went on to serve as their chiefs of staff.

 Lapp is a graduate of the University of Virginia, with an MPA from George Washington University.
 He lives in Falls Church, Virginia with his wife, Alixandria and sons Truman, Thomas, and Jackson.